KhryptorGraphics/blockchain-explorer/README.md

 ## Building the required Docker Images

-We need the following images to be built to use the `explorer`:
+We need to build two images to properly use the `explorer`:

-1. `distributedid/postgres`

-This can be done by executing the following command inside the `bcmanager`:
+1. Build the postgres image, located at `distributedid/postgres`.
+To build this image enter the following command:

 ```
 bcmanager$ docker build -t distributedid/postgres -f ./docker/Dockerfile.postgres .
 ```

-1. `distributedid/explorer`

-This can be done by executing the command inside the `bcmanager`:
+1. Build the explorer image, located at `distributedid/explorer`.
+To build this image enter the following command:

 ```
 bcmanager$ docker build -t distributedid/explorer -f ./docker/Dockerfile.explorer .
 ```

-## How to run it ?
+## How to start/run the networks?

 Steps: